Want comprehensive cover for damage to your car, other people's vehicles or property? Compare policies today.

 Is CTP included in comprehensive insurance?

 No. compulsory third party insurance is always separate.
 Comprehensive car insurance does not cover any injuries, only vehicle and property damage, while CTP only covers injuries and death, but no property damage.
-Between comprehensive car insurance and at-fault compulsory third party car insurance, you have the highest level of protection available.

 Compare comprehensive policies from Australian brands